 Travel by train

 Main rail Czech rain operator is České dráhy (ČD), thanks to ČD you can make a trip to Budapest or Vienna for example.
-Direct line between Prague and Vienna is also operated by second Czech rail operator RegioJet.
+The direct line between Prague and Vienna is also operated by second Czech rail operator RegioJet.

-Great Tip: If you are a student with ISIC card you can get 75% discount for traveling by train through the Czech Republic. 😊
+Great Tip: If you are a student with ISIC card you can get a 75% discount for travelling by train through the Czech Republic. 😊